El Gran Cañon: Plot

 Fiona (Emmy Rossum) struggles to adapt to life with Jimmy (Justin Chatwin) who has officially moved in with the Gallaghers to help raise the family.
 Debbie (Emma Kenney) is worried that Frank (William H. Macy) has been missing for 137 days.
 Frank is revealed to be in Ciudad Juárez, Mexico, with no memory of how he got there.
 He is also unable to cross the border, as he does not carry a passport.

 In the street, Jimmy is kidnapped by Nando (Pêpê Rapazote), the father of Estefania (Stephanie Fantauzzi), and a powerful mob leader.
 He confronts Jimmy and Estefania at their apartment, when Marco (Thierre Di Castro) walks in.
 Nando executes Marco in front of Estefania and Jimmy, forcing the latter to help him dispose of the body.
 At a yacht, Nando tells Steve that he will have to continue his marriage with Estefania so she can get the citizenship.
 Meanwhile, Sheila (Joan Cusack) and Jody (Zach McGowan) struggle with parental life, as they are overwhelmed by Hymie's constant crying.
 Lip (Jeremy Allen White) faces problems with the law after stealing equipment to build a robot; he is ultimately held on a $500 bond, and Mandy (Emma Greenwell) bails him out.
 Mandy has moved in with the Gallaghers, much to Fiona's dismay; Fiona asks Lip if he is being responsible about sex.
 Ian (Cameron Monaghan) is still having sex with Lloyd (Harry Hamlin), without informing their respective families.

 Frank tries to cross the border with the help of coyotes, but they are ambushed by U.S. Customs and Border Protection officials and taken back to Mexico.
-Frank convinces a man in making a fake passport for him by agreeing to become a drug mule.
+Frank convinces a man to make a fake passport for him by agreeing to become a drug mule.
 While the officer hesitates, he allows Frank to finally cross the border, where he is then picked up by a woman working for the smugglers.
 Lip, Ian, Mandy and Carl (Ethan Cutkosky) compete in a robot fighting competition; despite having the odds against him, Lip manages to destroy the other robot.
 They win a $400 cash prize, which they put towards the past due property tax.
 However, unbeknownst to anyone else, Fiona has put $1,000 down on an upcoming night at the club to be the club's promoter.
 As the Gallaghers have dinner, Frank arrives; only Debbie hugs her father while the rest of the family silently resume their activities.